Essential Oils for School Teachers

-If you aren’t a DIY-er, or you just don’t have the time sometimes I like to just order a few affordable Young Living products and pair them with a cute amazon find, here are some super easy ideas too:
+If you aren’t a DIY-er or you just don’t have the time, I like to just order a few affordable Young Living products and pair them with a cute amazon find.
+Here are some super easy ideas:

--Satin Mint Facial Scrub, it’s a gentle exfoliation formulated by Young Living!
-I LOVE this scrub and what a great way to tell your kiddo’s teacher to have a “cool” summer!
+A gentle exfoliation formulated by Young Living!
+This scrub is magical and what a great way to tell your kiddo’s teacher to have a “cool” summer!

--USB Diffuser or the Orb diffuser are two great travel size diffusers that will allow your teacher to enjoy essential oils on the go or in small areas like their car ride or working at a computer.
+Two great travel size diffusers that will allow your teacher to enjoy essential oils on the go, in small areas like their car ride or working at a computer.
 They are super compact and great for diffusing discretely!

-I hope these ideas help you time and money this year!
-If you need any with these supplies, I put together a list of my favorite Oily things
+Coming from a teacher, I hope these ideas help you save time and money this year!
+If you need recommendations for supplies or books, I put together a list of my favorite things on the supply page.

 We designed the “Oil Sister” community to deliver information on topics ranging from buying quality essential oils, using essential oils safely and effectively, creating your own DIY essential oil blends, and a list of trusted supplies to use with your essential oil recipes.
 Together we aim to share our experiences and testimonies regarding Young Living essential oils to effectively create a toxin-free environment for our health-conscious community.